drewdevvv/thedolorosa/README.md

 ## Intellectual Property Notice

-© 2024 Develop in Rest LLC.
+© 2025 Develop in Rest Nonprofit.
 All Rights Reserved.

 This repository and all its contents, including but not limited to:
 - Source code